 Q: I have read a bit about the ARTAS robot and how it uses an “image-guided” system, but what does that mean?
-And how is the robot’s imaging system different or better than a human surgeon viewing the grafts with the naked eye?
+And how is the robot’s imaging system different than a human surgeon viewing the grafts with the naked eye?

 Based on my own practical experience using the robot, it is clear that the robot’s ability to estimate the position of the follicles under the skin and to extract it with precision is superior to manual techniques.
-Having used the ARTAS system for over 3 years, and having helped make improvements to the device since the first iteration, I have seen robotic technology substantially improve the outcome for my patients.
+Having used the ARTAS system for over three years, and having helped make improvements to the device since the first iteration, I have seen robotic technology substantially improve the outcome for my patients.